 These rotations provide students with the opportunity to participate in various specialty clinics and learn first-hand about some common genetic disorders.

-Clinics Including: Autism Research Unit, Adult and Paediatric Cystic Fibrosis, Neuromuscular, Adult and Paediatric Hemoglobinopathies (Thalassemia and Sickle Cell Disease), Hemophilia, Spina Bifida and Spinal Cord, Huntington Disease Clinic.
+Clinics Including: Autism Research Unit, Adult and Paediatric Cystic Fibrosis, Neuromuscular, Adult and Paediatric Hemoglobinopathies (Thalassemia and Sickle Cell Disease), Hemophilia, Spina Bifida and Spinal Cord, Huntington Disease Clinic and Fertility clinics.

 In second semester of first year and throughout second year, students will provide care and genetic counselling to patients and their families in a supervised clinical setting.

-Clinics: General Genetics Outpatient and Inpatient Services, Prenatal Genetics and specialty clinics such as Cancer Clinics (Ovarian, Colon, Breast, Paediatric), Metabolic Genetics and DNA Resource/Molecular Lab.
+Clinics: General Genetics Outpatient and Inpatient Services, Adult Genetics, Prenatal Genetics and specialty clinics such as Cancer Clinics (Ovarian, Colon, Breast, Paediatric), Metabolic Genetics and DNA Resource/Molecular Lab.

 The diversity of topics and learning opportunities available is outstanding and many of the lectures are given by international experts who are leaders in their respective fields.